charlie-volpe/base-web-project/README.md

 * main.js is base code to use for basic Start() and Update() functions.
 Update() has deltaTime passed through.
 * base.js is base code to use for state mechanics.
 You can enter, exit, switch and update states.
 * base_fb.js is base code to use for state mechanics made based on feedback.
-* entity.js is base code for an object.
+* entity.js is base code for an object that shows construction and inheritance.